iCog-Labs-Dev/metta-moses/README.md

 # MOSES -- Meta-Optimizing Semantic Evolutionary Search

-This repository is contains re implementation of the Moses algorithm found in the [asmoses](https://github.com/opencog/asmoses) repository in MeTTa.
+This repository is contains re implementation of the Moses algorithm found in the [asmoses](https://github.com/opencog/asmoses) repository in MeTTaLog.
 A brief introduction about what the Moses algorithm can be found below.
 ## Introduction
 MOSES is a machine-learning tool; it is an "evolutionary program learner".
 It is capable of learning short programs that capture patterns in input datasets.
 For a given data input, the programs will roughly recreate the dataset on which they were trained.